Jackie's Journal - an Online Odyssey

 The winds came up while we were in Whitetail and with so many fire-weakened trees it was an incentive to get my jobs done and go home, where we followed the news of the Monument fire all day, riveting and horrifying as it blasted through both populated areas and yet more of the montane canyons we love so much in this part of the world.

-At one of the last 6 am fire briefings I attended, the Incident Commander spoke of some of the challenges they’d all faced on this fire: working in places where rare birds and 5 species of rattlesnakes live together; where illegal aliens and drug smugglers come bursting through fire lines; and where he’d had had to discuss evacuation with a group of residents who do not speak -- at all.
+At one of the last 6 am fire briefings I attended, the Incident Commander spoke of some of the challenges they’d all faced on this fire: working in places where rare birds and 5 species of rattlesnakes live together; where illegal aliens and drug smugglers come bursting through fire lines; and where he’d had to discuss evacuation with a group of residents who do not speak -- at all.
 This last was at the tiny community of Diamond Mountain near Bowie, where a group of several dozen Buddhists have taken a vow of silence during a 3-year retreat.

 The Forest faces another challenge.
 Some of us have been following and commenting to the Coronado National Forest on the development of a revised Forest Plan over the past few years.
 The drafts we’ve seen made no mention anywhere of the impacts of illegal immigration on the Coronado, a startling omission we pointed out well before these fires of 2011.
 It’s going to be hard to continue to ignore this reality during the revision process, considering the complete transformation of one entire Sky Island and much of some others as a result of fires that started because of border security issues.
 Let’s hope the Forest Service deals with this all-too-obvious impact when planning for the future of the Coronado.